 - Tempering, i.e., heating to around 500 °C, holding at temperature, then air cooling.
 Increasing the tempering temperature decreases the yield strength and ultimate tensile strength but increases the elongation and the impact resistance.

 - Duplex Stainless Steels.
-Duplex stainless steels, as their name indicates, are a combination of two of the main alloy types.
+As their name indicates, Duplex stainless steels are a combination of two main alloy types.
 They have a mixed microstructure of austenite and ferrite, the aim usually being to produce a 50/50 mix, although in commercial alloys the ratio may be 40/60.
-Their corrosion resistance is similar to their austenitic counterparts, but their stress-corrosion resistance (especially to chloride stress corrosion cracking), tensile strength, and yield strengths (roughly twice the yield strength of austenitic stainless steels) are generally superior to that of the austenitic grades.
-In duplex stainless steels, carbon is kept to very low levels (C<0.03%).
-Chromium content ranges from 21.00 to 26.00%, nickel content ranges from 3.50 to 8.00% and these alloys may contain molybdenum (up to 4.50%).
+Their corrosion resistance is similar to their austenitic counterparts.
+Still, their stress-corrosion resistance (especially to chloride stress corrosion cracking), tensile strength, and yield strengths (roughly twice the yield strength of austenitic stainless steels) are generally superior to that of the austenitic grades.
+In duplex stainless steel, carbon is kept to very low levels (C<0.03%).
+Chromium content ranges from 21.00 to 26.00%, nickel content ranges from 3.50 to 8.00%, and these alloys may contain molybdenum (up to 4.50%).
 Toughness and ductility generally fall between those of the austenitic and ferritic grades.
-Duplex grades usually divided into three sub-groups based on their corrosion resistance: lean duplex, standard duplex and superduplex.
+Duplex grades are usually divided into three sub-groups based on their corrosion resistance: lean duplex, standard duplex, and superduplex.
 Superduplex steels have enhanced strength and resistance to all forms of corrosion compared to standard austenitic steels.
-Common uses are in marine applications, petrochemical plant, desalination plant, heat exchangers and papermaking industry.
-Today, the oil and gas industry is the largest user and has pushed for more corrosion resistant grades, leading to the development of superduplex steels.
+Common uses include marine applications, petrochemical plants, desalination plants, heat exchangers, and the papermaking industry.
+Today, the oil and gas industry is the largest user and has pushed for more corrosion-resistant grades, leading to the development of superduplex steels.

 - PH Stainless Steels.
 PH stainless steels (precipitation-hardening) contain around 17% chromium and 4% nickel.
 These steels can develop very high strength through additions of aluminum, titanium, niobium, vanadium, and/or nitrogen, which form coherent intermetallic precipitates during a heat treatment process referred to as heat aging.
-As the coherent precipitates form throughout the microstructure, they strain the crystalline lattice and impede the movement of dislocations, or defects in a crystal’s lattice.
-Since dislocations are often the dominant carriers of plasticity, this serves to harden the material.
-For example, precipitation-hardened stainless steel 17-4 PH (AISI 630) have an initial microstructure of austenite or martensite.
-Austenitic grades are converted to martensitic grades through heat treatment (e.g., throung heat treatment at about 1040 °C followed by quenching) before precipitation hardening can be done.
-Subsequent ageing treatment at about 475 °C precipitates Nb and Cu-rich phases that increase the strength up to above 1000 MPa yield strength.
-Unlike austenitic alloys, however, heat treatment strengthens PH steels to levels higher than martensitic alloys.
+As the coherent precipitates form throughout the microstructure, they strain the crystalline lattice and impede the movement of dislocations or defects in a crystal’s lattice.
+Since dislocations are often the dominant carriers of plasticity, this hardens the material.
+For example, precipitation-hardened stainless steel 17-4 PH (AISI 630) has an initial microstructure of austenite or martensite.
+Austenitic grades are converted to martensitic grades through heat treatment (e.g., heat treatment at about 1040 °C followed by quenching) before precipitation hardening.
+Subsequent aging treatment at about 475 °C precipitates Nb and Cu-rich phases, increasing the strength to above 1000 MPa yield strength.
+Unlike austenitic alloys, heat treatment strengthens PH steel to levels higher than martensitic alloys.
 Precipitation-hardening stainless steels are designated by the AISI 600-series.
-Of all of the available stainless grades, they generally offer the greatest combination of high strength coupled with excellent toughness and corrosion resistance.
-They are as corrosion resistant as austenitic grades.
+Of all the available stainless grades, they generally offer the greatest combination of high strength and excellent toughness and corrosion resistance.
+They are as corrosion-resistant as austenitic grades.
 Common uses are in the aerospace and some other high-technology industries.

 Alloying Agents in Stainless Steels

-Pure iron is too soft to be used for the purpose of structure, but the addition of small quantities of other elements (carbon, manganese or silicon for instance) greatly increases its mechanical strength.
+Pure iron is too soft to be used for structure, but adding small quantities of other elements (carbon, manganese, or silicon, for instance) greatly increases its mechanical strength.
 Alloys are usually stronger than pure metals, although they generally offer reduced electrical and thermal conductivity.
 Strength is the most important criterion by which many structural materials are judged.
 Therefore, alloys are used for engineering construction.
-The synergistic effect of alloying elements and heat treatment produces a tremendous variety of microstructures and properties.
+The synergistic effect of alloying elements and heat treatment produces various microstructures and properties.

 - Carbon.
-Carbon is a non-metallic element, which is an important alloying element in all ferrous metal based materials.
-Carbon is always present in metallic alloys, i.e., in all grades of stainless steel and heat resistant alloys.
-Carbon is a very strong austenitizer and increases the strength of steel.
-In fact, it is the principal hardening element and is essential to the formation of cementite, Fe3C, pearlite, spheroidite, and iron-carbon martensite.
-Adding a small amount of non-metallic carbon to iron trades its great ductility for the greater strength.
-If it is combined with chromium as a separate constituent (chromium carbide), it may have a detrimental effect on corrosion resistance by removing some of the chromium from solid solution in the alloy and, as a consequence, reducing the amount of chromium available to ensure corrosion resistance.
+Carbon is a non-metallic element, an important alloying element in all ferrous metal-based materials.
+Carbon is always present in metallic alloys, i.e., in all grades of stainless steel and heat-resistant alloys.
+Carbon is a very strong austenitizing and increases the strength of steel.
+It is the principal hardening element essential to forming cementite, Fe3C, pearlite, spheroidite, and iron-carbon martensite.
+Adding a small amount of non-metallic carbon to iron trades its great ductility for greater strength.
+Suppose it combines chromium as a separate constituent (chromium carbide).
+In that case, it may have a detrimental effect on corrosion resistance by removing some of the chromium from the solid solution in the alloy and, consequently, reducing the amount of chromium available to ensure corrosion resistance.

 - Nickel.
-Nickel is one of most common alloying elements.
-About 65% of nickel production is used in stainless steels.
+Nickel is one of the most common alloying elements.
+About 65% of nickel production is used in stainless steel.
 Because nickel does not form any carbide compounds in steel, it remains in solution in the ferrite, thus strengthening and toughening the ferrite phase.
 Nickel steels are easily heat treated because nickel lowers the critical cooling rate.
-Nickel based alloys (e.g., Fe-Cr-Ni(Mo) alloys) alloys exhibit excellent ductility and toughness, even at high strength levels and these properties are retained up to low temperatures.
+Nickel-based alloys (e.g., Fe-Cr-Ni(Mo) alloys) exhibit excellent ductility and toughness, even at high strength levels, and these properties are retained up to low temperatures.
 Nickel also reduces thermal expansion for better dimensional stability.
-Nickel is the base elements for superalloys, which are are a group of nickel, iron–nickel and cobalt alloys used in jet engines.
-These metals have excellent resistance to thermal creep deformation and retain their stiffness, strength, toughness and dimensional stability at temperatures much higher than the other aerospace structural materials.
+Nickel is the base element for superalloys, a group of nickel, iron-nickel, and cobalt alloys used in jet engines.
+These metals have excellent resistance to thermal creep deformation and retain their stiffness, strength, toughness, and dimensional stability at temperatures much higher than the other aerospace structural materials.

 - Molybdenum.
-Found in small quantities in stainless steels, molybdenum increases hardenability and strength, particularly at high temperatures.
+In small quantities in stainless steel, molybdenum increases hardenability and strength, particularly at high temperatures.
 The high melting point of molybdenum makes it important for giving strength to steel and other metallic alloys at high temperatures.
-Molybdenum is unique in the extent to which it increases the high-temperature tensile and creep strengths of steel.
-It retards the transformation of austenite to pearlite far more than it does the transformation of austenite to bainite; thus, bainite may be produced by continuous cooling of molybdenum-containing steels.
+Molybdenum is unique in the extent to which it increases steel’s high-temperature tensile and creeps strengths.
+It retards the transformation of austenite to pearlite far more than the transformation of austenite to bainite; thus, bainite may be produced by continuous cooling of molybdenum-containing steels.

 - Vanadium.
 Vanadium is generally added to steel to inhibit grain growth during heat treatment.
-In controlling grain growth, it improves both the strength and toughness of hardened and tempered steels.
+Controlling grain growth improves the strength and toughness of hardened and tempered steels.

 - Tungsten.
 Produces stable carbides and refines grain size so as to increase hardness, particularly at high temperatures.
 Tungsten is used extensively in high-speed tool steels and has been proposed as a substitute for molybdenum in reduced-activation ferritic steels for nuclear applications.